valpackett/443d/README.md

 ## Installation

-Binaries will be available soon.
+Binaries might be available someday.

 If you have a Go setup: